-Memorandum

-"The Warsaw Treaty and the Development of the Armed Forces of the People's Republic of Poland"
+Memorandum on the Warsaw Treaty and the Development of the Armed Forces of the People's Republic of Poland, 10 January 1957

 The Warsaw Treaty agreement, adopted in May, 1955 (especially its military provisions), as well as different bilateral agreements signed by the representatives of the USSR and People's Republic of Poland prior to the Warsaw Treaty and ratified after the adoption of the Treaty require a thorough analysis and revision.
 This mostly concerns Polish obligations regarding organizational, quantitative and technical supplies of the Armed Forces, in the production of military equipment and the strategic positioning of the country.